Adaptive Split-Fusion Transformer: Introduction

 \begin{itemize} \item \textit{Efficient Split Parallelism with HMCB}.
-We incorporate channel-split with dual-branch mechanism, achieving similar complexity as single-path pure transformers.
-Besides, we also introduce a new Half-Residual Mobile Convolutional Branch, which complements the attention way under high efficiency constrain. \item \textit{Adaptive Fusion for feature selection}.
+We introduce a new Half-Residual Mobile Convolutional Branch, which complements the attention feature with high cost-effectiveness. \item \textit{Adaptive Fusion}.
 We first introduce adaptive fusion to combine outputs from convolution and attention branches.
-We could adapt the importance of local/global modeling with weighting scalars according to visual contents. \item \textit{A new hybrid ASF-former}.
-We build a new CNN-transformer hybrid that includes efficient convolution layers (HMCB) and an adaptive fusion strategy.
+We could adjust the importance of local/global modeling with adaptive weights according to visual contents. \item \textit{A new hybrid ASF-former}.
+We build a new CNN-transformer hybrid with efficient convolution layers (HMCB) and an adaptive fusion strategy.
 Experiments on standard benchmarks, such as ImageNet-1K and downstream datasets, show that the ASF-former could achieve SOTA performance (83.9\% on ImageNet-1K) under similar conditions (12.9G MACs / 56.7M Params). \end{itemize}